 During the project, the principal contractor must provide the principal designer with any information relevant to the health and safety file, for inclusion.
 This will be information relating to health and safety which is likely to be needed during any future project, use or maintenance of the finished building or structure.

 Use the free CDM principal contractor toolbox talk download as a reminder of these duties.

 Principal contractors are responsible for planning, managing, monitoring and coordinating health and safety on the construction site.

 Key duties of the principal contractor include organising cooperation between contractors, coordinating health and safety legal requirements, applying the principals of prevention, providing the site induction and welfare facilities, and coordinating with other CDM duty holders.

 The principal contractor is also responsible for developing the construction phase plan.
 Under CDM 2007 this document was only required on notifiable projects, however, under CDM 2015 the construction phase plan now must be provided on all projects, regardless of size or duration.

 At the pre-construction phase, the principal contractor should liaise with the client and principal designer, review the Pre-Construction Information, prepare the construction phase plan and organise contractors work.

-During the construction phase the principal contractor is responsible for ensuring welfare facilities and site inductions are provided, managing the construction phase, securing the site, engaging contractors and workers, and providing management and supervision.
+During the construction phase, the principal contractor is responsible for ensuring welfare facilities and site inductions are provided, managing the construction phase, securing the site, engaging contractors and workers, and providing management and supervision.

 Post construction the principal contractor duties include finalising their contribution to the health and safety file, and they may also be responsible for the handover of the health and safety file to the client.

-The principal contractor is normally a contractor so will also have contractor duties, however there should only be one principal contractor for a project at any one time.
+The principal contractor must be capable of carrying out the role and have the right skills, knowledge, training and experience.
+The principal contractor is normally a contractor so will also have contractor duties, however, there should only be one principal contractor for a project at any one time.